CZ-NIC/knot/doc/operation.rst

 =================

 The zone journal keeps some history of changes made to the zone.
 It is useful for responding to IXFR queries.
-Also if :ref:`zone file flush <zone_zonefile-sync>` is disabled, journal keeps the difference between the zone file and the current zone for the case of server shutdown.
+Also if :ref:`zone file flush <zone_zonefile-sync>` is disabled, the journal keeps the difference between the zone file and the current zone in case of server shutdown.
 The history is stored in changesets – differences of zone contents between two (usually subsequent) zone versions (specified by SOA serials).

 Journals of all zones are stored in a common LMDB database.
 Huge changesets are split into 70 KiB [#fn-hc]_ blocks to prevent fragmentation of the DB.
-Journal does each operation in one transaction to keep consistency of the DB and performance.
+The journal does each operation in one transaction to keep consistency of the DB and performance.

 Each zone journal has its own occupation limits :ref:`maximum usage <zone_journal-max-usage>` and :ref:`maximum depth <zone_journal-max-depth>`.
 Changesets are stored in the journal one by one.
 When hitting any of the limits, the zone is flushed into the zone file if there are no redundant changesets to delete, and the oldest changesets are deleted.
-In the case of the size limit, twice [#fn-hc]_ the needed amount of space is purged to prevent too frequent deletes.
+In the case of the size limit, twice [#fn-hc]_ the needed amount of space is purged to prevent overly frequent deletes.

 If :ref:`zone file flush <zone_zonefile-sync>` is disabled, then instead of flushing the zone, the journal tries to save space by merging the changesets into a special one.
-This approach is effective if the changes rewrite each other, e.g. periodically changing the same zone records, re-signing whole zone etc. Thus the difference between the zone file and the zone is still preserved even if the journal deletes some older changesets.
+This approach is effective if the changes rewrite each other, e.g. periodically changing the same zone records, re-signing the whole zone etc. Thus the difference between the zone file and the zone is still preserved even if the journal deletes some older changesets.

 If the journal is used to store both zone history and contents, a special changeset